 CLI Server script execution is Event Driven, i.e., Server detects the Events such as InsertStatus, InterfaceStatus, IsRunning, LoadProfileStatus, RFC2544Init, RFC2544TestConfig, TestDirection and others.

-A sample CLI Server script (PEX_Init.gls) and (PEX_BERT_Main.gls) can be downloaded here.
+Download the sample CLI Server script (PEX_Init.gls) and (PEX_BERT_Main.gls) .

 Python Client and Scripting